 Examples of projects being pursued in these departments include work being done in the Actuation and Sensing Group to develop a sensor capable of detecting some 400 scents - on par with the human nose, Sawada said - that could potentially have safety applications.
 Additionally, experiments being carried out in the Life Science Laboratory are looking to improve our understanding of the neural basis of sensory-driven behaviors.
-A project in the Future teach students how to make integrated circuits, semiconductors and so forth, but their students do not have the chance to put what they learned into practice," Wakahara said, referring to IRES2's LSI factory.
-An additional benefit to Toyohashi students, he said, is that when they graduate and go out into the workforce, they can tell potential employers that they already have firsthand experience with the integrated circuit fabrication process and actual use of the production equipment.
+A what they learned into practice," Wakahara said, referring to IRES2's LSI factory.
+An additional benefit to Toyohashi students, he said, is that when they graduate and go out into the workforce, they can tell potential employers that they already have firsthand experience with the integrated circuit fabrication process and actual use of the production equipment

-'We are the only university where 100,000transistor circuits can be made and put to use as part of a system.'
-Mobility and Society Group would apply new sensor and sensing technologies to help researchers and companies plan and develop secure and safe transportation systems for the future.
-"Other universities around Japan may teach students how to make integrated cirnew program will be launched with the European Union that will promote exchanges of university students that will allow them to earn credits.
+'We are the only university where 100,000transistor circuits can be made and put to use as part of a system.' project in the Future Mobility and Society Group would apply new sensor and sensing technologies to help researchers and companies plan and develop secure and safe transportation systems for the future.

+"Other universities around Japan may teach students how to make integrated circuits, semiconductors and so forth, but their students do not have the chance to put new program will be launched with the European Union that will promote exchanges of university students that will allow them to earn credits.
 The program will also include internships at Japanese companies and research institutions.